Universal Pictures: Early years

-Oswald the Lucky Rabbit

 In early 1927, Universal had been negotiating deals with cartoon producers since they wanted to get back into producing them.
-On March 4, Charles Mintz signed a contract with Universal in the presence of its vice president, R. H. Cochrane.
-Mintz's company, Winkler Pictures, was to produce 26 "Oswald the Lucky Rabbit" cartoons for Universal.
-Walt Disney and Ub Iwerks created the character and the Walt Disney Studio provided the animation for the cartoons under Winkler's supervision.
+On March 4, Charles Mintz's Winkler Pictures signed a contract with Universal in the presence of its vice president, R. H. Cochrane.
+Winkler was to produce 26 "Oswald the Lucky Rabbit" cartoons for Universal.
+Walt Disney and Ub Iwerks created the character and Disney's studio provided the animation for the cartoons under Winkler's supervision.

 The films enjoyed a successful theatrical run, and Mintz would sign a contract with Universal ensuring three more years of Oswald cartoons.
 However, after Mintz had unsuccessfully demanded that Disney accept a lower fee for producing the films, Mintz took most of Walt's animators to work at his own studio.
 Disney and Iwerks would create Mickey Mouse in secret while they finished the remaining Oswald films they were contractually obligated to finish.
-Universal subsequently severed its link to Mintz and formed its own in-house animation studio to produce Oswald cartoons headed by Walter Lantz, which would later result in the creation of Woody Woodpecker in 1940.
+Universal subsequently terminated Winkler's contract and formed its own in-house animation studio headed by Walter Lantz and Bill Nolan.
+Lantz subsequently bought out the studio, after which he maintained connections with Universal and found success with Woody Woodpecker in 1940.

-In February 2006, NBCUniversal sold all the Disney-animated Oswald cartoons, along with the rights to the character himself, to The Walt Disney Company.
+In February 2006, NBCUniversal sold all the Disney-animated Oswald cartoons, along with the rights and trademark to the character himself, to The Walt Disney Company.
 In return, Disney released ABC sportscaster Al Michaels from his contract so he could work on NBC's recently acquired Sunday night NFL football package.
 Universal retained ownership of the remaining Oswald cartoons.